 Non-current assets are tested for impairment when events or changes in circumstances suggest that the carrying amount may not be fully recoverable.

-During the quarter, the Group identified two indicators of potential impairment.
+During the quarter ended June 30, 2013, the Group had identified two indicators of potential impairment.
 Firstly, the trading price of the company's shares declined such that the company's market capitalization was below the carrying value of net assets.
 Secondly, market prices of gold declined significantly to below levels used in the company's forecasts, resulting in a decision to initiate a potential two year reduction in the previously announced mine life at Reefton.